andrew01144/OPA-tips/opareport_CookBook.md

   If you are accumulating errors over a short time (60 seconds in this example), you may want to lower the thresholds in the file.
   To show every error: change ```Greater``` to ```Equal```, and set the threshold values of the counters you want to see to ```1```.
   Set the value for ```LinkQualityIndicator``` to ```5```.
 - Not all errors are bad.
-Understanding the meaning of the different error types is key to diagnosing problems.
+Understanding the meaning of the different error types and the context in which they have occurred is key to diagnosing problems.
-  A full discussion of the different error counters is beyond the scope of this document, but are some brief points:
+  A full discussion of the different error counters is beyond the scope of this document, but here are some brief points:
   - The ```LinkDowned``` counter shows how many times the link has gone down.
 A bad cable could cause a link to go down occasionally, which is a problem;
     but a rebooting node will also cause the link to go down, and that is not a problem.
   - ```LocalLinkIntegrityErrors``` counts each error that has occured on the link.
 A high number may indicate a bad cable.